simonefagini/Fluo-for-Rhino/commands/README.md

   A command to temporarily switch the current view to a Perspective view, making it easier to orbit and navigate for an improved modeling experience.
   Use the [restoreView (rv)](https://github.com/simonefagini/Fluo-for-Rhino/blob/main/commands/restoreView_cmd.py) command to return to the previous Named View state. <br>
   Tested on Rhino v8 on Windows 11.

+- ### moveVertical_cmd.py
+  A command to improve the Move Vertical workflow by preventing Project snap interference when executing the command.
+  Tested on Rhino v8 on Windows 11.

 ## Adding Fluo-for-Rhino
 To add the full bundle of **Fluo-for-Rhino** to your Rhino environment, download the .zip file, unzip it, and add the main folder to: